Qatar Armed Forces: Humanitarian Aid

+On August 14, 2024, two Qatari Armed Forces aircraft arrived at Port Sudan Airport, delivering 27 tons of relief aid and shelter supplies to support flood victims in Sudan.
+The aid was provided by the Qatar Fund for Development (QFFD), Qatar Charity, and the Qatar Red Crescent Society.
+This is part of Qatar's ongoing humanitarian air bridge to Sudan, initiated in May 2023 in response to the country's ongoing conflict and natural disasters.

 Military branches

 Qatari Emiri Land Force

 The Qatar Emiri Land Force is the largest land service branch of the Qatar Armed Forces.

 Initially outfitted with British weaponry, Qatar shifted much of its procurement to France during the 1980s in response to French efforts to develop closer relations.
 The tank battalion was equipped with French-built AMX-30 main battle tanks, before later being replaced by German Leopard 2A7's.
 Other armored vehicles include French AMX-10P APCs and the French VAB, adopted as the standard wheeled combat vehicle.
-The artillery unit has a few French 155mm self-propelled howitzers.
+The artillery unit has a few French 155 mm self-propelled howitzers.
 The principal antitank weapons are French MILAN and HOT wire-guided missiles.

 Qatar had also illicitly acquired a few Stinger shoulder-fired SAMs, possibly from Afghan rebel groups, at a time when the United States was trying to maintain tight controls on Stingers in the Middle East.
 When Qatar refused to turn over the missiles, the United States Senate in 1988 imposed a ban on the sale of all weapons to Qatar.
 The ban was repealed in late 1990 when Qatar satisfactorily accounted for its disposition of the Stingers.

 Qatari tank battalion fought in the Gulf war in 1991, their AMX-30s took part in the battle of Khafji.
 Qatari contingent, composed mostly of Pakistani recruits, acquitted itself well during the war.

 Qatar signed a contract with the German defence company Krauss-Maffei Wegmann (KMW) for the delivery of 24 artillery systems PzH 2000 and 62 LEOPARD 2 main battle tanks.

 The US DSCA announces that Qatar wants to join its neighbor the UAE, and field 2 medium-range THAAD batteries of its own.

 Their request is worth up to $6.5 billion, and includes up to 12 THAAD Launchers, 150 THAAD missiles, 2 THAAD Fire Control and Communications units, 2 AN/TPY-2 THAAD Radars, and 1 Early Warning Radar (EWR).
 The USA would also sell them the required trucks, generators, electrical power units, trailers, communications equipment, fire unit test & maintenance equipment, system integration and checkout, repair and return, training, and other support.